tredontho/purescript-book/text/chapter8.md

     pure final.x
 ```

-then the compiler will notice that the reference cell is not allowed to escape its scope, and can safely turn `ref` into a `var`.
+Then the compiler will notice that the reference cell cannot escape its scope and can safely turn `ref` into a `var`.
 Here is the generated JavaScript for `simulate` inlined with `run`:

 ```javascript
 var simulate = function (x0) {